yagpdb-cc/yagpdb-cc/README.md

 *This is by no means an exhaustive list, nor is it meant to be.
 See the individual folders for details.*

 ## Contributing

 If you spot an error, feel free to make a PR or open an issue.
 If you wish to add your own command, feel free to make a PR as well.
-Note that not all CCs PRed will be added.
+Note that not all CCs PRed will be added; merging is up to maintainers.
+Don't take it personally if your PR didn't make it through - we only accept custom commands that we feel will be useful to many people.

-*If you are adding a new CC, please read the [guidelines](./CONTRIBUTING.md)*.
+*If you are adding a new CC, please read the [guidelines](./CONTRIBUTING.md).
+We don't have too many hard-and-fast conventions in place other than some about documentation*.

 ## Disclaimer

-The YAGPDB creator, staff, and/or support are not responsible for any difficulties caused by these custom commands.
+The YAGPDB developer, staff, and/or support are not responsible for any difficulties caused by these custom commands.
-These commands are not guaranteed to be working.
+These commands are not guaranteed to be working, use them at your own risk.

 ## Need help?

-If you are having difficulties with one of the custom commands here, please feel free to DM me on Discord (tag is `Joe_#6041`) or ping me in the [YAGPDB Support Server](https://discord.gg/5uVyq2E) (latter is recommended).
+If you are having difficulties with one of the custom commands here, please get in touch via the [YAGPDB Support Server](https://discord.gg/5uVyq2E) (latter is recommended).

-Please *do not* open an issue unless you are sure it is a bug in the code - questions will be directed to the server instead.
-Thanks!

-## Maintainers
+## Author

-**yagpdb-cc** is maintained by [@Jo3-L](https://github.com/Jo3-L) (`Joe_#6041`) and [@Satty9361](https://github.com/Satty9361) (`Satty#9361`).
+**yagpdb-cc** was originally authored by [@Jo3-L](https://github.com/Jo3-L) (`Joe_#0001`) and is maintained by [@Jo3-L](https://github.com/Jo3-L) and [@Satty9361](https://github.com/Satty9361) (`Satty#9361`).
+It is licensed under the MIT License.